 F. Each Board member shall have one vote in any actions taken by the Board.

 G. A quorum shall be necessary to conduct the business of the Board and a quorum shall consist of a majority of all appointed members.

+H. The Board chair may from time to time convene and conduct meetings in which one or more Board members attend and participate through electronic means.
+Electronic meetings shall comply with the provisions of Utah Code Annotated § 52-4-207.
+Board members who attend a meeting electronically shall be included in calculating a quorum.

 SECTION TWO DELEGATED POWERS